pranav6226/stock-market-app/README.md

 - Personalized watchlists (currently uses localStorage)
 - Stock comparison feature
 - Market news related to the selected stock
+## Voice Call Improvements

+We are excited to announce recent and upcoming improvements to voice call functionality within our application:

+### What's Improved
+- **Increased call stability:** Fewer dropped connections, improved error handling.
+- **Enhanced audio quality:** Better processing for clearer conversations.
+- **UI/UX Upgrades:** More intuitive controls for joining, muting, and ending calls.
+- **Cross-platform Support:** Improved compatibility with modern browsers and devices.

+### Usage

+While primary features focus on stock data, our (future) voice call capability is designed for real-time collaboration and communication during market research sessions.

+> **Note:** Voice call features are being rolled out and may not be visible to all users in the current version.

+#### Troubleshooting

+- Ensure your browser has microphone permissions enabled.
+- For the best experience, use Chrome or Firefox and a headset.

+For additional details or support, please refer to our [contribution guidelines](CONTRIBUTING.md) or open an [Issue](https://github.com/[REPO]/issues).

 - Uses Yahoo Finance API for real-time data (with mock data fallback)

 ## Technologies Used